id-Software/DOOM-3-BFG/README.md

 2. Download and install the latest CMake and make sure cmake.exe is added to your global or user PATH.

 3. Generate the VS2019 projects using CMake by doubleclicking a matching configuration .bat file in the neo/ folder.
-Recommended in this case is `cmake-vs2019-64bit-windows10.bat`
+Recommended in this case is `cmake-vs2019-64bit.bat` or `cmake-vs2019-64bit-no-ffmpeg.bat`

 4. Use the VS2019 solution to compile what you need:
 	RBDOOM-3-BFG/build/RBDoom3BFG.sln